 Pain is a personal phenomenon.
 No one can understand it better than you do when you’ve spent all those nights awake trying hard to catch up on sleep in your cosy bed.
 In that solitary hour, if your leg cramps don’t let you rest peacefully, it’s time to look up the causes of your pain, and remedies to ease it.

 Right after conception, women generally worry when they feel mild cramps or a feeling of tugging and pulling at their tendons.
 Here are some of the causes of leg cramps during early pregnancy:

 Experts aren’t sure about what causes leg cramps.
 “Charley horses”, the non-clinical name for painful cramps in your calf muscles, although extremely painful, are luckily usually brief.

-The reasons for leg cramps during pregnancy can be many.
-These include
+The reasons for leg cramps during pregnancy can be many and varied.
+These include:

 - excess weight